 Presentation of the final score in tied matches

-For matches completed at the end of extra time or during the sudden death period of play, the final score will be presented as the score at the time at which the match was completed (that is, including extra time or sudden death).
 For matches completed through the organisation of a kicking competition, the final score shall be presented as the match score at the completion of the sudden death period, followed in brackets by the notification of the winner of the match and the score in the kicking competition.
-Kicking Competition If at the end of a knockout match, after extra time and sudden death periods of play have been completed, the teams remain tied, then the Referee will conduct a place-kick competition to determine the winner of the match.
-The following procedures apply:

 The five Players from each team will place kick from three different areas, all on the 22 metre line, as follows: